Pylink-Waterfall/pylink-onboarding-guide/onboarding.md

 doesn't help organize your code.
 On the other hand, the "obvious" need is not always self-evident.

 ## Regex <a name="regex"></a>
-we use regex heavily.
-Here is a guide...
+We use regex heavily.
+Here is a basic [guide](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions/Cheatsheet) that covers the most important features of regex.
+Additionally, you can use this [regex sandbox](https://regexr.com/) to help build and test your regex expressions.

 ## Logging <a name="logging"></a>